silveralcid/Availio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-With the resurgence of RSS as a powerful, independent way to follow the web, RSSence aims to make consuming news both functional and aesthetically pleasing.
-Whether you're working, relaxing, or just want an elegant, ever-changing display of updates, RSSence turns idle screens into something useful and beautiful.
+With the resurgence of RSS as a powerful, independent way to follow the web, availio aims to make consuming news both functional and aesthetically pleasing.
+Whether you're working, relaxing, or just want an elegant, ever-changing display of updates, availio turns idle screens into something useful and beautiful.

 - **Effortless Feed Management:** Quickly add, remove, and validate RSS feeds—with one-click example feeds for top sources.
 - **Tailored Display Options:** Adjust content size, toggle images, set custom card durations, and choose sort orders for a personalized view.